cmayron/Legal-Calculus/README.md

 upload the Startup Block again before continuing.

-***Disclaimer***

-LCES is an educational and procedural-literacy system.
-It is not a law firm, legal clinic, or substitute for licensed counsel.
-Nothing in this repository constitutes legal advice, creates an attorney-client relationship, or guarantees any outcome.

-Users are responsible for verifying all law, rules, deadlines, citations, formatting requirements, procedural requirements, and filing decisions before relying on or submitting any output.

-AI-assisted outputs may contain errors, omissions, formatting defects, inaccurate citations, or incomplete analysis.
-Every output must be independently reviewed, validated, and revised before use.

-Do not upload confidential, privileged, protected, sealed, or sensitive material into cloud AI tools.
-Redact personal identifiers and protected information before use.
-AI chat logs and cloud drafting environments are not privileged by default and should not be treated as secure evidence repositories.

 Quick Start 1.
 Read the README for orientation.
 2. Upload the Startup Block.
 3. Start with an SCU: • issue • facts • objective 4.
 Use Architect for structure.
 5. Use Builder for drafting.
 6. Use Inspector for testing.
 7. Make final decisions as the human decision-maker.